 #12 Advertising – $300/Month

 The final way you will spend money on your course is to advertise.
-Advertising is one of the best ways to start driving traffic to your course and making sales.
-To get started with advertising you’re looking at around $10 a day or $300 a month.
+Advertising is one of the best ways to drive traffic to your course and make sales.
+To get started with advertising, you’re looking at around $10 a day or $300 a month.

-Google Adwords – This platform allows you to bid on keywords in Google and when someone types in that search term your ad will be displayed there.
-When it comes to Google though quality matters almost more than the price you pay.
-The better the ad and the product match the less you will pay and the more you will convert people into buyers.
+Google Adwords – This platform allows you to bid on keywords in Google and when someone types in that search term, your ad will be displayed there.
+Regarding Google, though, quality matters almost more than your price.
+The better the ad and the product match, the less you will pay and the more you will convert people into buyers.

-Facebook Ads – Facebook, on the other hand, has a whole different approach to advertising.
+Facebook Ads – on the other hand, Facebook has a different approach to advertising.
 They do ad placements based on what people do and do not like.
-For example, if you like playing darts then guess what kind of ads you’re going to see on your Facebook page, darts.
+For example, if you like playing darts, guess what kind of ads you’ll see on your Facebook page, darts.

 YouTube Ads – The final option is YouTube.
-These ads will cost more but all of the ads short videos around 30 seconds or less.
-The great things about these ads are that they don’t have to look perfect because nothing on YouTube looks perfect which means all you have to do is whip out your iPhone and start shooting and presto you have an ad for YouTube.
+These ads will cost more, but all of the ads are short videos, around 30 seconds or less.
+The great things about these ads are that they don’t have to look perfect because nothing on YouTube looks perfect, which means all you have to do is whip out your iPhone and start shooting, and presto, you have an ad for YouTube.

-In the end, you don’t have to start with advertising but you can add it later if you want to try things out.
+Ultimately, you don’t have to start with advertising; you can add it later to try things out.

 How Much Does It Cost to Create an Online Course?

-In the end on the high end on the high end, you’re looking at $5500 a year or roughly $458 a month if you go with all the options I’ve mentioned above.
-The reason this is so high is because of video hosting cost and adverting cost.
+At the end on the high end on the high end, you’re looking at $5500 a year or roughly $458 a month if you go with all the options I’ve mentioned above.
+The reason this is so high is because of video hosting cost and adverting costs.

-If you’re on a shoestring budget then you’re looking at roughly a $166 a year or roughly $14 a month.
+If you’re on a shoestring budget, you’re looking at roughly $166 yearly or roughly $14 monthly.
 However, this is using every free option possible and doing no advertising.

 However, you will want to invest in your business at some point when you start to make a few sales.
-Investing money towards your business holds you more accountable to what’s going on.
-If you don’t invest anything then you won’t take it as seriously.
+Investing money in your business makes you more accountable for what’s happening.
+You won’t take it as seriously if you don’t invest anything.

-It’s kind of like when my kids get a toy in their happy meal, by the end of the meal we almost always throw the toy away because there was no huge investment to buy the toy.
-Your course business is the same way.
-If you don’t invest money in it then you’ll likely not care about the results that you’ll get.
+It’s like when my kids get a toy in their happy meal; by the end of the meal, we almost always throw the toy away because there was no huge investment to buy it.

 How much are you looking to invest in your course business?